danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 At the lowest end, if someone is aged 65 or above and claiming OAS, and their annual income is between $0.00 and $23.99, then they are eligible for an additional $1,065.47 in GIS (in addition to their OAS amount).
 For an annual income between $8,664 and $8,671.99, monthly GIS is 566.47.
 As income goes up, the GIS amount is reduced.
 People with incomes above $21,623.99 are not eligible for GIS.

-The entire file is over 1000 lines long, and as far as I know, there is no publicly accessible HTTP based API to access this information.
+The entire file is over 1000 lines long, and as far as I know, there is no publicly accessible API to access this information.
 To make use of this data, I decided on another heuristic approach.

 I provided ChatGPT with the minimum and maximum income ranges from the CSV, then asked it to divide these into quartiles, and to create four radio button options for income ranges in the form, and an additional radio button for over the maximum range.
 Here is the markup it added to the form: